codenvy/docs/src/main/_docs/admin-guide/admin-managing.md

 Install Codenvy on a secondary system taking care to ensure:

 - Version matches the primary system
-- License file is added to the secondary system.
 - Number of nodes and their resource capacity is the same as the primary system.
 - Source code repositories, artifact repositories and Docker registries are accessible from the secondary system.